RosariumRosaria/Geminos/Religions/Lys Auralis/Lys Auralis.md

 When Batari traders went to the far southern reaches of [[Elysia]], they found it easier to trade if they "converted" to the [[Old Faith]].
 To do so, they syncretized the deities of light and dark with the [[Twin Goddesses]].
 This created a hybrid faith, which persists even to this day.
 In recent years, some have even converted to the [[Concord Dawn]], with the goddess of the dawn finding a new home in religion focused on light.
 There are also those hardline conservatives who believe any outside influence on their faith is a grievous  sin.

+There are also numerous lesser deities or demigods.
+Many clans hold the belief that if one proves themselves to be particularly righteous, they will be hand picked by the deities.
+Rather than moving on to the next life, they will take on the burden of watching over the world, helping to Sheperd other souls out of the cycle.